 One reason for the HTC Vive’s sales success is its technical superiority.
 With support for a 15’x15’ room scale experience and its own gesture controllers, HTC Vive currently offers a unique user experience.
 However, this might not be the case for long.

-In the second half of 2016, Oculus Rift is expected to include room scaling (for rooms around 8’x7’) and far superior gesture controllers—ones that can sense specific gestures via infrared dots.
+In the second half of 2016, Oculus Rift was expected to include room scaling (for rooms around 8’x7’) and far superior gesture controllers—ones that can sense specific gestures via infrared dots.
 This kind of gesture recognition can enhance many use cases, such as including hand motions in VR social apps.

 The innovation in the VR hardware market is also driving sales and innovation in the console gaming industry.
 VR is creating new customers and extending console platform product life and increasing sales.
 At this year’s E3, Microsoft unveiled a new iteration of its Xbox One—the Xbox One S. This is a significant change in the console gaming industry which has traditionally upgraded platforms alongside hardware (think Xbox 360 to Xbox One).
 It is widely believed that this incremental upgrade gives Xbox One S the ability to support VR gaming.